Clinical Research Directory

 Summary

 Childhood apraxia of speech (CAS) is a pediatric motor speech disorder that impairs the planning of movements needed for intelligible speech.
 Children with CAS often show little or slow progress in standard speech therapy.
 This research is a Phase 1 study that tests initial efficacy and optimal parameters of a theoretically based integral stimulation treatment called ASSIST (Apraxia of Speech Systematic Integral Stimulation Treatment).
-In three small randomized group design studies, children (N=20 per study) receive 16 hours of individual ASSIST.
-The three studies systematically investigate treatment intensity (2 vs. 4 weeks) and two critical aspects of target selection: complexity (simple vs. complex target) and lexicality (words vs. nonwords).
-Each study also systematically examines the effect of treatment on functional outcome measures, including parent ratings of intelligibility and communicative participation, and objective intelligibility measures obtained from unfamiliar listeners.
+In four small randomized group design studies across three recruitment cycles (N=20 per cycle), children receive 16 hours of individual ASSIST.
+The studies systematically investigate the effect of treatment (ASSIST vs. no ASSIST; Study 1), the effect of complexity (complex vs. simple utterances; Study 2), the effect of lexicality (word vs. nonword targets; Study 3), and the effect of treatment intensity (Massed vs. Distributed ASSIST; Study 4).
+Studies 1 and 4 also systematically examine the effect of treatment on functional outcome measures, including parent ratings of intelligibility and communicative participation, and objective intelligibility measures obtained from unfamiliar listeners.

 Official title: ASSIST: Child Apraxia Speech Treatment